 Section 16(a) of the Exchange Act requires the Company's directors and officers, among others, to file reports with the SEC disclosing their ownership, and changes in their ownership, of stock in the Company.
 Copies of these reports must also be furnished to the Company.
-Based solely on a review of these copies, the Company believes that all filing requirements were complied with on a timely basis during fiscal 2020, with the exception of one Form 4 relating to the vesting of restricted stock that was filed late for each of Messrs.
-Dittrich, Homolka, and R. Schlecht; two Forms 4 relating to the vesting of restricted stock that were filed late for Mr. Loretta; and three Forms 4 relating to the vesting of restricted stock that were filed late due to administrative error.
+Based solely on a review of these copies, the Company believes that all filing requirements were complied with on a timely basis during fiscal 2019, with the exception of one Form 4 relating to the vesting of restricted stock that was filed late for Mr. Dittrich due to administrative delay.